khello91/my_really_cool_project/Audit.md

 }
 ```
 it will do what's expected.
-[.][Don't think this is a little suggestion, there have been famous bugs where a programmer forgot to put {} and added additional statements and the logic turned upside down ;)]
+*Don't think this is a little suggestion, there have been famous bugs where a programmer forgot to put `{}` and added additional statements and the logic turned upside down 😉*

 ## 8. Summary of the audit